 In S1 and S2 you study Science as one integrated subject.
-In S3 you can study two of the three Sciences.
+In S3 you can study two of the three Sciences e.g. Biology & Chemistry or Chemistry & Physics.

 Science Combinations

 It is not possible to select three Science subjects at the end of S2.
 Very few, if any, University level courses state the need for three Sciences as an entry requirement.
 The overwhelming majority of courses seeking a Science qualification from school leavers will state Chemistry as a necessary Science.